asophila/videodedup/README.md

+# Media Deduplication Tools 🎥 🖼️

+A powerful suite of intelligent media deduplication tools that help you find and manage duplicate files, even when they have different names, resolutions, or encodings.

+## Tools in this Repository

-# VideoDeDup 🎥
+### VideoDeDup 🎥

-A powerful, intelligent video deduplication tool that finds duplicate videos even when they have different names, resolutions, or encodings.
-Using advanced perceptual hashing and scene detection, VideoDeDup helps you clean up your video library and reclaim valuable disk space.
+A video deduplication tool that uses advanced perceptual hashing and scene detection to find duplicate videos and help you clean up your video library.

+### ImageDeDup 🖼️

+An image deduplication tool that uses perceptual hashing and color analysis to find duplicate images, even when they have different names, formats, or dimensions.

 [![Python 3.7+](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## ✨ Key Features

+### Common Features

 - 🔍 **Smart Detection**: Identifies duplicates even with different names, formats, or resolutions
-- 🚀 **Hardware Acceleration**: Supports Intel QuickSync for faster frame extraction
-- 📊 **Rich Reports**: Generate HTML reports with video thumbnails for visual comparison
+- 📊 **Rich Reports**: Generate HTML reports with thumbnails for visual comparison
-- 🎯 **Multi-stage Analysis**: Progressive refinement for accurate results
-  - Duration-based pre-filtering
-  - Perceptual hash comparison
-  - Scene change detection
-  - Audio fingerprinting
-- 🎨 **Quality-Aware**: Automatically determines the best version based on resolution, bitrate, and other metrics
+- 🎨 **Quality-Aware**: Automatically determines the best version based on quality metrics
 - 💪 **Efficient Processing**: Parallel processing and smart filtering for better performance
 - 🛠️ **Flexible Actions**: Multiple ways to handle duplicates
   - Generate reports (Text, JSON, CSV, HTML)